silentorb/marloth-story/books/fairytale/part2.md

 "Well it's about time!
 You had better be of more use than that half-witted boy."

 The ranger managed to shrug this off and proceeded with his report.
-"I was over the city like a fine tooth comb and I think I know what attacked the place.
+"We went over the city like a fine tooth comb and it's now clear what attacked the place.
 Children.
 Zombified children.
 A whole army of them, I reckon."